dgramop/dhruv.fund/README.md

 | Me | "It sounds like payroll is having some resourcing problems - maybe you're understaffed if you can't do your job?
 A Department of Labor and Industry investigation may help your head of payroll (name drop) mobilize more resources for your department" |
 | Payroll | "Alight, just hang on.
 Let me talk to my boss and get in touch with CS department.
 I'll make sure you hear back by the end of the week" |

+With few exceptions, everyone was paid by the following week.

-When payroll/fund administrators are so far separated from the day-to-day affairs of the University, and don't care to take ownership for their results, you end up with an ineffective high-overhead system.
+When payroll/fund administrators are so far separated from the day-to-day affairs of the University, burdened by state regulation, and don't care to take ownership for their results, we end up with an ineffective high-overhead system.

+Even in the case of a hard legal obligation to pay employees, our bean-counters coudn't hack it.
 In the case of SFB, there isn't even a hard legal obligation to dispurse funds.
 This is why I don't feel that my tiny allocation is redundant.

 If anybody cares to figure out how to change this, I'm all ears.
 Too late for me, maybe not for a future class?
 </details>